Occupational Therapy Medical Billing & Coding Guide for 2023

 • An occupational profile and medical and therapy history, which includes a brief history including review of medical and/or therapy records relating to the presenting problem;

-• An assessment(s) that identifies 1-3 performance deficits (ie, relating to physical,cognitive, or psychosocial skills) that result in activity limitations and/or participation restrictions; and
+• An assessment(s) that identifies 1-3 performance deficits (ie, relating to physical, cognitive, or psychosocial skills) that result in activity limitations and/or participation restrictions; and

 • Clinical decision making of low complexity, which includes an analysis of the occupational profile, analysis of data from problem-focused assessment(s), and consideration of a limited number of treatment options.
 Patient presents with no comorbidities that affect occupational performance.
-Modification of tasks or assistance (eg, physical or verbal) with assessment(s) is not necessary to enable completion of evaluation component.
+Modification of tasks or assistance (eg, physical or verbal) with assessment(s) is not necessary to enable completion of the evaluation component.

 Typically, 30 minutes are spent face-to-face with the patient and/or family